 Local History Group

-Research will include people, buildings, transport, infrastructure, retailing and farming plus a variety of events both in the village and on a regional or national level.
+Research includes people, buildings, transport, infrastructure, retailing and farming, plus a variety of events both in the village and on a regional or national level.

 There are many pictures of the village of yesteryear to be found on the Group's website.